Joseph Connolly (Irish politician): Political life

 In February 1923, he joined the National Land Bank for some months and was persuaded to assist Sinn Féin with the 1923 general election.
 For economic reasons he retreated from politics and established a business in New York and spent some months there each year which he operated from 1923 to 1929.
 He was aware of political developments in Ireland, however, and would join Fianna Fáil in 1926.
 In 1928 Connolly was elected a member of the Free State Seanad for nine years and would serve until the Seanad's abolition in 1936.
 He was the leader of the Fianna Fáil delegation and the Leader of the Opposition.
 After the 1932 general election Éamon de Valera appointed him as Minister for Posts and Telegraphs in his government and he became the first person to be a Minister while not a member of Dáil Éireann.
-(He was the only member of the Free State Seanad to serve as a minister, but two members of it successor Seanad Éireann served as ministers: Seán Moylan in 1957, and James Dooge in 1981–82.)